George-Meskhoradze/George-Meskhoradze/README.md

 ## Education 🎓

--   Self-taught web developer, 5 months of experience
+-   Self-taught web developer, 8 months of experience

 ## Skills 🚀

--   💻 Proficient in HTML, CSS, and SCSS
+-   💻 Proficient in HTML, CSS, SCSS, Styled-Components and Tailwind...
--   📖 Familiarity with JavaScript and ongoing learning
+-   📖 Familiarity with JavaScript and ongoing learning...
+-   📖 Familiar in React, Typescript and ongoing learning...
--   🎨 Ability to create responsive and mobile-friendly designs
+-   🎨 Ability to create responsive and mobile-friendly designs...
--   📂 Understanding of Git version control system
+-   📂 Understanding of Git version control system...
--   🔥 Familiarity with popular front-end frameworks (React, Vue, etc.)
+-   🔥 Familiarity with popular front-end frameworks (Angular, Vue, etc.)...

 Thank you for taking the time to check out my resume!
 I am motivated and ready to take on new challenges.
 If you have any questions or would like to get in touch, feel free to 📩 [contact me](meskhoradzegio@gmail.com).